What Is an Ad Blocker and How Does It Work?

 Less internet usage

 Every ad in your browser requires data to load.
-By using an ad blocker, you can minimize the amount of unnecessary data being used when surfing the web and increase your page loading times.
-If you have a data cap or are using a mobile data plan, this can help minimize any overages.
+By using an ad blocker, you can minimize the amount of unnecessary data being used when surfing the web and improve your page loading times.
+If you have a data cap or use a mobile data plan, this can help minimize overages.
+We've found that 43% of ad blocker users cite speed as a reason for using one.

 Minimize malware and phishing

-Display ads on websites are an easy way for scammers to get you to click on an unsafe link unsuspectingly.
-By blocking ads, those links are less likely to make it to your browser.
+Display ads on websites are an easy way for scammers to get you to click an unsafe link.
+By blocking ads, those adware links are less likely to reach your browser.
+We also found that 59% of people use ad blockers specifically for malware protection, compared to 54% for privacy.

 Safer browsing experience